Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Results

 Using this simulated spectrum as input, we performed emission retrievals to evaluate Twinkle’s capability in constraining atmospheric properties.
-To prevent spectral bias from wavelength binning, retrievals were conducted at Twinkle’s native resolution, despite larger resultant uncertainties.
+To avoid the loss of spectral information introduced by post-processing wavelength binning, retrievals were conducted at Twinkle's native resolution, despite larger resultant uncertainties.
 Retrieval outcomes for scenarios involving 10, 20, and 30 stacked eclipse observations are presented in Figure \ref{fig:55cnce_retri}.
 The results illustrate that, with just 10 eclipses, Twinkle effectively constrains the temperature structure and reliably retrieves the abundance of the dominant atmospheric species, CO\textsubscript{2}.
 Additional observations enhance parameter constraints incrementally but do not significantly improve the detection of dominant atmospheric constituents.
-This demonstrates Twinkle’s robust performance, particularly for bright terrestrial targets.
+This demonstrates Twinkle's robust performance, particularly for bright super-Earth targets such as 55\,Cnc\,e.